An Integrated Photon-Pair Source with Monolithic Piezoelectric Frequency Tunability: Results

 \subsection{Bandwidth Invariance}

-As discussed above, the application of a voltage to the AlN layer leads to strain-induced changes in the refractive index of the $\text{Si}_{3}\text{N}_{4}$ waveguide \cite{Slot:2019}, so changing the resonance frequency of the microresonator.
-However, as many of the photon characteristics are dictated by the properties of the cavity used in this study, it is natural to question whether quantities such as the photon-bandwidth will change with the applied voltage.
+Quantities such as the photon-bandwidth are dependent on the refractive index of the cavity material, with FWHM $\propto1/n_{\text{g}}$, where FWHM is the Full Width at Half Maximum of the cavity resonance, and $n_{\text{g}}$ the group refractive index \cite{Bogaerts:2012}.
+It is therefore natural to question whether there will be a significant change in the photon-bandwidth with the applied voltage (as the voltage induces changes in the refractive index of the cavity).
 This is of particular importance when interfacing with rare-earth ion quantum memories, where the photon bandwidths generated by the microresonator should match the absorption profile of the memory, and remain constant irrespective of any applied voltage.
 If the photon bandwidths change such that they increase above that of the memory, then the memory would begin to act as a filter, with consequently fewer photons stored \cite{Clausen:2014}.
 This would lead to a decrease in the so-called heralding efficiency, which is the efficiency with which the photon stored by the memory is `heralded' by detection of its partner photon \cite{Rivera:2021}.
 To experimentally measure if the photon bandwidths are voltage dependent, a 50/50 beam splitter was included after the pump suppression filter in the setup shown in Figure \ref{fig:Setup}, with each arm passing through a tunable filter set to either the signal or idler wavelength.
 Each arm then goes to its own SNSPD, with the coincidences between detections subsequently recorded.
 Examples of the signal-idler coincidences recorded from this setup are shown in Figure \ref{fig:bandwidths} b) for two different voltages applied to the AlN layer.
-The photon bandwidth can then be directly extracted as the linewidth of the signal-idler coincidence peak.\\
+The photon bandwidth can then be directly extracted as the linewidth of the signal-idler coincidence peak.
+The coincidence peak is fitted using a convolution of a double-exponential decay convolved with a Gaussian \cite{Samara:20211}.
+This takes into account the temporal shape of each photon (defined by the cavity), along with the temporal jitter introduced from the SNSPDs, which is a Gaussian distribution \cite{Caloz:2018}.
+Note that the detector jitter is much smaller than the bandwidth of the photons.\\